Using Ecological Forecasts to Guide Decision Making

 - The students then work individually on Activity C where they will choose a stakeholder of a drinking water quality forecast and customize a visualization for the stakeholder.
-Students identify a decision that their stakeholder needs to make (e.g., whether or not to go swimming in a lake based on a chlorophyll-a threshold) and answer questions which will guide their decisions in creating a customized forecast visualization.
+Students identify a decision which their stakeholder needs to make (e.g., whether or not to go swimming in a lake based on a chlorophyll-a threshold) and answer questions which will guide their decisions in creating a customized forecast visualization.
 The students make a hypothesis about how different types of forecast visualizations will aid in their stakeholder's decision-making.
-Students then compare their hypotheses with their partner (Activity C).
+Students then compare their visualizations with their partner (Activity C).